microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 If you are using selinux, the semanage tool can be used to allow TCP traffic for the port 25224:
 `sudo semanage port -a -t syslogd_port_t -p tcp 25224`

-*If you would like the omsagent to continue to use UDP for local syslog events but listen for remote syslog events with TCP, you can add another `<source>` element to the file using an alternate **port**:
+*If you would like the omsagent to continue to use UDP for local syslog events but listen for remote syslog events with TCP, you can add another `<source>` element to the file using an alternate **port**.
+You should first confirm that the port you choose is not being used by a different workspace by [checking port availability](#syslog-troubleshooting).
 ```
 <source>
 	  type syslog